Anou26/Anou26/README.md

 - **Full-Stack Website**: Built my Portfolio Website as well using React, Next.js, TailwindCSS, HTML, JavaScript and deployed it onto Vercel, View it here: [Website (https://anou.vercel.app/)
 - Completed a 30-day LeetCode Challenge where I worked on DSA problems using Python and also won the SQL 50 and Introduction to Pandas Badges on LeetCode!
 - **Playwright Automated Script**: Learned how to write an automation script using Playwright and JavaScript.
 New Technology Unlocked! ✅ View it here: [Hacker news sorting validation](https://github.com/Anou26/Hacker-News-Sorting-Validation)
+- Finished the course, **The Complete Software Testing BootCamp** on Udemy where I built my expertise in Software Testing using JUnit, TestNG, Selenium, API Testing using Postman, Agile Testing, Test Automation and other Automation techniques
+- Worked on **2 Data Science Projects** with the Northeast Big Data Innovation Hub partnering with Columbia University and NYC Dept of Transportation.

 </h3><img src="https://raw.githubusercontent.com/khoa083/khoa/main/Khoa_ne/img/Rainbow.gif" width="100%"/></summary>
 </p>